GStreamer/gstreamer/gst-launch.markdown

 ## Gstreamer Options

-*gst-launch* also accepts the following options that are common to all GStreamer applications:
+*gst-launch-1.0* also accepts the following options that are common to all GStreamer applications:

 ## Pipeline Description